Talks & Interviews

 “Democracy and ‘Common Sense’: A Conversation with Sophia Rosenfeld”

-Library of Congress | Video January 27, 2023
+| Video January 27, 2023

 Kluge Center Director Kevin Butterfield interviews Kluge Chair in Countries and Cultures of the North, Sophia Rosenfeld.
 This wide-ranging conversation will explore the idea of "common sense" in the political sphere, and what history can teach us about the ways knowledge is created, shared, and validated.